naqtn/GMnet-manual/engine/tutorial/7_player.md

 ```

 This changes the **sync type** to the variable group "Pos". **The default sync type is FAST**.
 We are changing it to **SMART**.
 Here is a list of what every sync type does:

+    ??? "the **sync type** to the variable group"
+    ???
+I suggest to replace "to" with "of"

 * **FAST** (default, you don't have to use ``mp_setType`` if you want to use that):
   In our case, if we had chosen FAST, the engine would send the position of our player every 5 seoncds **once**.
 Since we are using UDP for networking, there is no assurance, that it will actually arrive.
 That means we don't know if the other players actually get our position every 5 seoncds.
 The packet could get lost.
 However, using FAST is very...
 FAST.
 You will see when we want to use FAST later in this section.